THE MEANING OF HUMAN-COMPUTER INTERACTION

 #3 - Telephone answering machines

-We have seen in example #2 that one main
+We have seen in example #2 that one main feature of

-to an absent employee there could exist a secretary who would annotate the caller and transmit the message.
-Then
+absent employee there could exist a secretary who

-came telephone answering machines where
+would annotate the caller and transmit the message.
+Then came telephone answering machines where the

-the caller left a message, often proposing to be called back at a certain time.
+caller left a message, often proposing to be called back at a certain time.

 Phone answering machines could be completed with built-in messages telling at